JeroinCababat/Landing-Page/README.md

-This is just a simple website, nothing special about it.
-I made this from scratch.
+This is just a simple website, I made this from scratch.
+Nothing special about it.